 Access to HE courses provide mature students (19+) with a one-year programme of study to enable progression to higher education.
 The College offers courses ranging from Art and Design, Humanities, Teaching and Law, Psychology and Social Work to Medicine and Science.
-154 learners (an increase of 38) gained their Access to HE diplomas with 87% progressing to universities of their choice, of which 11% progressed to HE courses at Truro and Penwith College.
+129 students gained their Access to HE diplomas with 83% progressing to universities of their choice, of which 16% progressed to HE courses at Truro and Penwith College.